Skip to main content

 • Testifying in court about findings and reports

-Forensic Science Technician Salary and Job Outlook
+Forensic Science Technician Median Salary

 Working as a forensic science technician can put you on a path to a lucrative, rewarding career.
 This field is also growing, paving the way for even more future opportunities.
+The median forensic science technician salary was $67,440 as of 2024, according to the U.S. Bureau of Labor Statistics (BLS).

 The BLS reports that the forensic science technician career is growing fast.
-The bureau projects that the number of forensic science technician positions will grow by 14% from 2023 to 2033, significantly faster than the average for all occupations in the United States.
+The bureau projects that the number of forensic science technician positions will grow by 13% from 2024 to 2034, significantly faster than the average for all occupations in the United States.

-How to Become a Forensic Science Technician
+How to Maximize Your Forensic Science Salary

 Education